michaeldev5/michaeldev5/README.md

 - 💻 Core developer at ParaSpell✨
-- 🔭 I’m currently studying a master's degree on FIIT STU in Bratislava
+- 🔭 I have a master's degree from FIIT STU in Bratislava
 - 🌱 I’m currently learning about blockchain technology and neural networks
 - 🦀 Looking to collaborate on Substrate ecosystem projects
 - 🧰 [LinkedIn](https://www.linkedin.com/in/michael--absolon/)